 E. Application

-1. All projects subject to these standards require the applicant to complete an application form and submit plans and other required documents as required below.
+1. All construction activity subject to these standards requires completion of the application form (see attached) and submittal of plans and other required documents as detailed in Section 4.05E).
 Prior to commencement of land disturbance, the applicant must obtain written approval under this regulation.
+All waivers must be requested in writing.

 F. Other Required Permits